lrdj/goodlookslikethis/_cases_sdingov/funding-agency.md

 Using service design methods in a policy context is a thing that's gaining traction.
 As a result of the collaboration between policy and delivery many policy projects are delivering better outcomes at lower cost.

-Similar projects are being scaled and achieving savings, and as these policy design toolkits are shared across policy making teams, the positive impacts will be widely felt.
+Similar projects are being scaled and achieving savings, and as these policy design tool-kits and methods are shared across policy making teams, the positive impacts will be widely felt.